-This is a collection of the incredibly beautiful antique insect art by Joris Hoefnagel.
+This is a collection of the incredibly beautiful and famous antique insect art by Joris Hoefnagel.

-Joris Hoefnagel (1542-1601) was a famous 16th century Flemish artist and merchant.
-He was particularly well known for his illustrations of natural history subjects, topographical views, illustrations and mythological works.
+Joris Hoefnagel (1542-1601) was a famous 16th-century Flemish artist and merchant.
+He was mainly well known for his illustrations of natural history subjects, topographical views, drawings and mythological works.

-As an artist he was self-taught.
-Hoefnagel painted with watercolors, gouache and gold to produce some of the most amazing miniature paintings of animals.
+As an artist, he was self-taught.
+Hoefnagel painted with watercolours, gouache and gold to produce some of the most amazing miniature paintings of animals.

 Insect Art Prints from the Four Elements

-His most famous work is commonly known as the Four Elements and comprises four volumes of miniature paintings of the natural world reflecting the four elements of fire, earth, air and sea.
+His most famous work is the Four Elements which comprises four volumes of miniature paintings of the natural world reflecting the four elements of fire, earth, air and sea.

 The drawings of the animals were divided according to the elements.